713-909-6967 [email protected]

 understanding.
 Areas that are little subject to change, such as problems with order processing and fulfillment, usually belong here.

-Best practices are suited only with in a simple context.
-Take for example the case of stolen/lost credit cards.
-The banking and credit card industry has faced this problem over and over again.
-Solution to this problem for both the credit card holder and the credit card company has been codified into best practices.
+Best practices are suited only within a simple context.
+Take, for example, the case of stolen/lost credit cards.
+The banking and credit card industry has faced this problem repeatedly.
+The solution to this problem for both the credit card holder and the credit card company has been codified into best practices.
 This has been possible through simplification of the context through technical improvements in supporting infrastructure and collaboration between various credit agencies to simplify their domain.
 And not the other way around.
-Best Practices have not enabled simplification of the context, actually because of simplifications in the context Best Practices have emerged/formulated.
-I believe that instead of seeking Best Practice solutions for one’s operational context, one should instead focus on simplifying the context towards achieving effective and efficient means (practices).

 The solutions all are simple…after you have arrived at them.
 But they’re simple only when you know already what they are.